-The two known internment sites on Maui are the Maui County Jail in the center of the island's main government and office district, and the Haiku Military Camp in the town of Haiku.
-The FBI's custodial detention list of December 4, 1941 listed 58 people on Maui to be arrested in the event of war; four from Molokai and three from Lāna'i were also taken to Maui (Kashima 2003, 71).
+The two known internment sites on Maui are the Maui County Jail-called the "Detention Camp" in Wailuku, which was located at the site of the current Maui County Correction Center-and the Ha'ikū Military Camp in the town of Ha'ikū.
+The FBI's custodial detention list of December 4, 1941 listed 58 people on Maui to be arrested in the event of war; four from Moloka'i and three from Lāna'i were also taken to Maui (Kashima 2003, 71).
 On March 6, 1942, 36 people were transferred from Maui to Sand Island (Soga 2007).
 The March 30, 1942 FBI memo indicates that 34 aliens and eight citizens were still interned on Maui as of March 26 (Shivers 1942).
-As at the other internment sites, most of the internees were incarcerated because they were
+As at the other internment sites, most of the internees were incarcerated because they were leaders in the Japanese American community, but one Nikkei man was kept at Ha'ikū for three days for a blackout violation (Saiki 1982, 70).